aseprite/aseprite/docs/ase-file-specs.md

 A 128-byte header (same as FLC/FLI header, but with other magic number):

     DWORD       File size
-    WORD        Magic number (0xA5E0)
+                It is 0xFFFFFFFF if the size is bigger than 4GB WORD        Magic number (0xA5E0)
     WORD        Frames
     WORD        Width in pixels